 Among others, art forms an important source for inspiration in our work.

-Art always has a message (in the broadest sense).
+Art always has a message.

 The artist felt an urge to express his or her message through a medium like a painting, sculpture, photograph, movie or performance.